-Members may be aware of the Human Rights Tribunal, established under the Human Rights Code RSBC 1996, c 210, that among other provisions, establishes the prohibited grounds under which Employers are prohibited to discriminate in Sec 13 of the Code, which include inalienable characteristics of a human being such as race, sex, sexual orientation, ethnicity, and others, or those which are a matter of personal conviction in a free and democratic society such as religion and political views.
+Members may be aware of the Human Rights Tribunal, established pursuant the Human Rights Code RSBC 1996, c 210, to hear complaints brought to it by action that alleges contraventions of the enforceable clauses of the Code.
+The Code, among other provisions, establishes the prohibited grounds for which Employers are prohibited to discriminate in Sec 13 of the Code, which include inalienable characteristics of a human being such as race, sex, sexual orientation, ethnicity, and others, or those which are a matter of personal conviction in a free and democratic society such as religion and political views.

 Discrimination in employment